top of page

 Most areas require:

-This is part of the pioneer experience, and it allows us to keep the land affordable and wild.
+This is part of the pioneer experience, and a key reason why the land is affordable.

 Homestead lots will be placed primarily along existing logging roads.